 The values in Module D include a recognition of the benefits or impacts related to aluminum recycling which occur at the end of the product's service life.
 The rate of aluminum recycling and related processes will evolve over time.
-The results included in Module D attempt to capture future benefits, or impacts, but are based on a methodology that uses current industry-average data reflecting current processes.
+The results included

-A net scrap approach was taken to capture the benefits related to aluminum recycling reported in module D. The following datasets in

-Table 10. were used to calculate the associated aluminum credit:
+A net scrap approach was taken to capture the benefits related to aluminum recycling reported in module D. The datasets in Table 9 were used to calculate the associated aluminum credit.

 Table 10.
-Background datasets used for module D

-Background datasets (Sphera, 2021) Reference year RNA: Secondary aluminum ingot (95% recycled content) AA 2016 RNA: Primary aluminum ingot AA 2016
+Background datasets used for module D Background datasets (Sphera, 2021) Reference year RNA: Secondary aluminum ingot (95% recycled content) AA 2016 RNA: Primary aluminum ingot AA 2016

-The net scrap approach is based on the perspective that material that is recycled into secondary material at end-of-life will replace for an equivalent amount of virgin material.
+The net scrap approach is based on the perspective that material that is recycled into secondary material at end-of-life will replace an equivalent amount of virgin material.
 Hence a credit is given to account for this material substitution.
 However, this also means that burdens equivalent to this credit should be assigned to scrap used as an input to the production process, with the overall result that the impact of recycled granulate is the same as the impact of virgin material.
 This approach rewards end of life recycling but does not reward the use of recycled content.
 A schematic of the Module D calculation is presented in Figure 1 to further explain the net scrap approach that is considered in aluminum end-of-life recycling.

-Figure 6.
+Figure 4.
 Schematic for the net-scrap approach (credit given at the end-of-life)